citizensense/AirKit_Logbook/toolkit.md

 We are interested to hear about air quality campaigns and how you are using or planning to use the AirKit to collect and analyze data.
 We are also interested in receiving  feedback or comments you have related to the AirKit.
 If you would like further information on any aspect of AirKit, please contact us on [info@citizensense.net](mailto:info@citizensense.net).

 The [Citizen Sense](https://citizensense.net/) and [AirKit](https://citizensense.net/projects/airkit/) projects are led by Professor [Jennifer Gabrys](https://planetarypraxis.org/people/jennifer-gabrys).
 AirKit has been developed working in collaboration with [Dr Sachit Mahajan](https://planetarypraxis.org/people/sachit-mahajan) and [Dr Joanne Armitage](https://planetarypraxis.org/people/joanne-armitage).
+[Verena Eireiner](https://planetarypraxis.org/people/anna-verena-eireiner) contributed to the global review of citizen-sensing projects, included in the Appendix as Additional Resources.
 Thanks are due to our additional collaborators including:

-[Common Knowledge](https://commonknowledge.coop/) contributed to the overall development of the [Airsift](airsift.citizensense.net/) platform.
+[Common Knowledge](https://commonknowledge.coop/) contributed to the overall design and development of the [Airsift](airsift.citizensense.net/) platform.
 Lau Thiam Kok and Tassos Noulas contributed to the development of the data architecture that informed the Airsift platform.
 [Sarah Garcin](https://sarahgarcin.com/) developed the graphic design of the [AirKit Logbook webpage and PDF](https://airkit-logbook.citizensense.net).

 The Citizen Sense Dustbox 2.0 included collaborative contributions to the materials design and 3D printing by [Andrea Rinaldi](https://www.andrearinaldi.eu/), who built on an earlier Citizen Sense Dustbox 1.0 designs developed in collaboration with [Francesca Perona](http://www.francescaperona.com/) and [Helen Pritchard](https://citizensense.net/about/people/helen-pritchard/).